 2. What to do in the event of …..

-Losing your pass – immediately report this to the Pass Office, who will cancel it straight away to ensure it can’t be used by anyone else.
-The Pass Office will issue you a new pass.
+Losing your pass – immediately report this to the Pass Office on x5920.
+They will cancel it straight away to ensure it can’t be used by anyone else, and issue you a new pass.

-Suspect packages – all packages are scanned on their way into the Estate, but all staff who are required to open mail in the course of their work should bear in mind the possibility of receiving dangerous items or substances.
-For example, in 2005, packages were detected addressed to Ministers in their Commons offices which turned out to contain a mixture of sugar and weed killer.
+All packages are scanned off site before they arrive on the Estate, but all staff who are required to open mail in the course of their work should bear in mind the possibility of receiving dangerous items or substances.
+In 2005, packages were detected addressed to Ministers in their Commons offices which turned out to contain a mixture of sugar and weed killer.
 Look out for:

 - grease marks on the envelope or wrapping

 - if it feels very heavy for its size

 - delivered by hand or from an unknown source, or posted from an unusual place

 - too many stamps for the weight of the package

 In the event of receiving a suspicious package or letter: